 The soul can explore realms and come back.
 In a soul loss, however, parts of it venture off and stay gone until we come lookin’.

 Soul loss occurs through a number of ways and for a number of reasons — from physical or sexual abuse to traumatic situations, or even just a bad fight.
 No one knows with certainty why a soul aspect decides to depart, but it’s a common occurrence and one rarely addressed in our modern society.

 Soul loss cannot be prevented.
 It’s simply part of the package in this human condition, and one that can be normalized so it doesn’t sound as startling as the name suggests.

 Shamans look for hints that soul loss has occurred.
-When they find clues, a soul retrieval is the next step to restoration for the client.
+When they find clues, soul retrieval is a next step to restoration for the client.

 Here are some red flags that may suggest soul retrieval needs to take place

 - You may notice a part of you feels dead or lost.

 - You were in an accident years ago and haven’t been the same since.